 - In a food processor pulse together almond flour, Full Body Collagen and baking soda.

-- Pulse in egg, coconut sugar, and orange zest.
+- Pulse in egg, coconut sugar, orange zest, vanilla and spices.
 Transfer to mixing bowl.

 - Fold in cranberries and pecans with a rubber spatula.